 Leicester’s comedy festival

-Leicester has well-earned bragging rights over diversity and the gateway to the city, Narborough Road, was officially declared the UK’s most diverse street in 2015.
-Known to locals as ‘The Narb’, it boasts over 200 shop units with owners hailing from 22 different countries across four continents.
+Named the UK’s “most diverse” road in a 2016 research project by the London School of Economics, Leicester has well-earned bragging rights over diversity and the gateway to the city, Narborough Road.
+Its one mile length road is home to at least 23 different nationalities, from countries such as Tanzania, Uganda and Zambia as well as Pakistan, Iran and Afghanistan.
+Known to locals as ‘The Narb’, it boasts over 200 shop units with owners hailing from many different countries across four continents.
 There you’ll also find a variety of bars, food outlets and shops that sell, quite literally, everything.

 Spot a celebrity